How do we protect Earth from asteroids? Use explosives, booster jets, lasers, and other state-of-the-art hardware to divert them.

-What are your thoughts on an asteroid slamming into Earth?
-Do you think humanity is ready and prepared to deflect a large asteroid if we have a 100-year warning window?
-What do you think is the best technique to deflect a 1 km asteroid?
+What do you think about an asteroid barreling into Earth?
+Are we prepared to deflect a giant asteroid if given a 100-year heads-up?
+What’s the best technique to deflect a 1 km wide asteroid off course?

 SUBSCRIBE TO ENGINEER CALCS NEWSLETTER

 Author Bio: Koosha started Engineer Calcs in 2019 to help people better understand the engineering and construction industry, and to discuss various science and engineering-related topics to make people think.
 He has been working in the engineering and tech industry in California for well over 15 years now and is a licensed professional electrical engineer, and also has various entrepreneurial pursuits.